1979-2015 Coach Reese

 – 3-meter diving

-The Longhorns captured their third consecutive NCAA Championship and ninth title in school history in dramatic fashion, coming back to take the lead in the second-to-last event of the evening, then holding on in the final event for the overall team victory.
-Texas scored a total of 512 points, finishing just ahead of second-place Stanford (501).
+The Longhorns captured their third consecutive NCAA Championship and ninth title in school history in dramatic fashion.
+They came back to take the lead in the second-to-last event of the evening and held on in the final event for the overall team victory.
+Texas scored 512 points, finishing just ahead of second-place Stanford (501).
 The 11-point edge was the closest margin of victory since the advent of the 16-place scoring system in 1985.

 Scott Goldblatt Olympics 2000 and 2004